Daisy Khan

-Daisy Khan is a Kashmiri-American Islamic campaigner, reformer, and executive director of the Women's Islamic Initiative in Spirituality and Equality (WISE), a women-led organization committed to peacebuilding, equality, and justice for Muslims around the world.
-Khan is a frequent media commentator on topics such as Muslim women's rights, Islam in America, Islamophobia, and violent extremism.
+Daisy Khan is a speaker, author, podcaster and media commentator, and Founder of the Women's Islamic Initiative in Spirituality and Equality (WISE), a women-led organization committed to peacebuilding, equality, and justice for Muslims around the world.
+She is a thought leader on Muslim women's rights, Islam in America, and preventing the spread of Islamophobia and extremism.
 In 2017, Khan published WISE Up: Knowledge Ends Extremism, a report intended to prevent the rise of hate and extremism and develop narratives of peace.
-Her memoir, Born with Wings, was published by Random House in April 2018.
-Khan has consistently been recognized for her work.
+Her memoir, Born with Wings, was published in April 2018.
 She was listed among Time magazine's "100 Most Influential People", the Huffington Post included her in their "Top Ten Women Faith Leaders", and More magazine has described her as "a link between moderate Islam and the West."

 Early life

 Daisy Khan was born in the foothills of the Himalayas in the Indian state of Jammu and Kashmir.
-Khan was raised in a traditional, forward-thinking Muslim household, where education was highly valued.
+She was raised in a traditional, forward-thinking Muslim household, where education was highly valued.

 Khan attended a Christian missionary school, St. Patrick's Presentation Convent School.
-In an environment with an plethora of Hindus, Sikhs, and Muslims; harmony, tolerance and unity were the primary mantra of her Kashmiri childhood.
+In an environment with an plethora of Hindus, Sikhs, and Muslims.

-Khan's grandfather, Ghulam Hassan Khan, was a powerful influence in her life.
-The chief engineer for the state of Kashmir, Khan studied civil engineering at Harvard in the 1920s and encouraged his children and grandchildren to pursue the best education available regardless of locale.
+Khan's grandfather, Ghulam Hassan Khan, was influential to her.
+The chief engineer for the state of Kashmir, Ghulam Hassan studied civil engineering at Harvard in the 1920s and encouraged his children and grandchildren to pursue the best education available regardless of locale.

 Transition to America

 At the age of 16 with the support of her parents, Khan left for the United States to pursue an education in art and design.
-She arrived on Long Island, and lived in Jericho, New York, with an aunt and uncle.
+She lived in Jericho, New York, with an aunt and uncle.

 After high school, she earned a degree from the New York School of Interior Design.
-In her early 20s, she moved to Manhattan and embraced the professional life, working 80-hour weeks as an architectural designer.
+In her early 20s, she moved to Manhattan, working 80-hour weeks as an architectural designer.

 Throughout this period, Khan continued to wrestle with her religion.
 With the rise of the Iranian Revolution, she was forced to juxtapose the peaceful Islam of her childhood memories with the violent struggles portrayed by the media.
 Consequently, Khan found solace in Sufism.